goldfirere/singletons/README.md

 ### `deriving`

-`singletons` is slightly more conservative with respect to `deriving` than GHC is.
-The only classes that `singletons` can derive without an explicit deriving strategy are the following stock classes:
+`singletons-th` is slightly more conservative with respect to `deriving` than GHC is.
+The only classes that `singletons-th` can derive without an explicit deriving strategy are the following stock classes:

 * `Eq`
 * `Ord`